hustcer/nushell.github.io/.ebook-pub/commands/split_list.md

 ## Parameters

-- `separator`: the value that denotes what separates the list
+- `separator`: The value that denotes what separates the list.
 - `--regex`: separator is a regular expression, matching values that can be coerced into a string

 ## Input/output types: